 Cabo Girao offers a viewpoint perched on a cliff that drops straight down.
 A portion of the viewpoint is made of plexiglass so you can look down at the beach and sea far below.
 The views are dramatic, looking back towards Funchal.
 At Girao there were only two other couples, but you could tell from the way it was designed, it was to handle a lot of people, with large parking spaces for tourist buses in front.
 So, we had Madeira pretty well to ourselves!

-Getting around the island is best done by car – you wouldn’t want to be on any of the main highways on a scooter, at least I wouldn’t.
+Getting around the island is best done by car as you don’t want to be on any of the main highways on a scooter, at least I wouldn’t.
 The main one, the VR-1, is two lanes – offering really slow and really fast.
-In the slow lane are large trucks that have difficulty getting up the many hills that have to be crossed because of the many canyons that come down from the mountains which get larger as they descend.
-And in the fast lane are locals in a hurry to get somewhere fast.
-These highways that circumnavigation the island, and cross a couple times through the middle, are primarily made up of bridges and tunnels, to get over the canyons and through the mountains.
+In the slow lane are large trucks that have difficulty getting up the many hills that have to be climated while in the fast lane are the locals, seemingly always in a hurry to get somewhere fast.
+And the on raps entering onto these highways that circumnavigation the island are very short, which also makes driving here challenging.
+Because of the terrain the highways are made up of mostly bridges and tunnels – meaning if you aren’t going over a hill, you are going through it.

 The following day we headed east to the far end of the island to hike the Vereda da Ponta de São Lourenço trail.
 Here, the island narrows into a long peninsula but it still is draped in steep hills that dramatically descend into the ocean below.
 There is little in the way of vegetation as it quite dry, creating a barren landscape except for many colored desert-type flowers.
 The trail ascends and descends as it stretches out to the far eastern point, providing spectacular panoramic views along the way.